KevinRoitero/crowdsourcingTruthfulness/README.md

 # The COVID-19 Infodemic: Can the Crowd Judge Recent Misinformation Objectively?

-his repository contains the crowdsourced judgments used in the CIKM'20 full paper titled "The COVID-19 Infodemic: Can the Crowd Judge Recent Misinformation Objectively?"
+This repository contains the crowdsourced judgments used in the CIKM'20 full paper titled "The COVID-19 Infodemic: Can the Crowd Judge Recent Misinformation Objectively?"

 ## Citation